 Where else in the United States but the Pacific Northwest can you visit one of most charming cities in the world, explore beautiful snowcapped mountains, and spend an afternoon relaxing on the beach – all in the same day?
 Known for its extraordinary natural beauty and fiercely independent characters, the region is now making the headlines for a different reason altogether.
 Namely, the many ways a warming climate is transforming the environment.

-With our next Climate Reality Leadership Corps activist training taking place in Washington State this June, we're highlighting some of the biggest changes hitting the Pacific Northwest because of the climate crisis and what regular citizens can do to make a difference, wherever they call home.
+Here are some of the biggest changes hitting the Pacific Northwest because of the climate crisis — and a few ways regular citizens can take action and make a difference, wherever they call home.

 Threatened Water Resources